 And yes.
 The people took all remained Jewish property.
 They did not need it anyway.

 The parson turned a blind eye to this, because the whole village was involved, and to all this, he was lying sick.

 Everything was on the vicar's head.
 He was very sad.
 His sermons in the church about the love of the neighbor were such powerful that one could feel the shivers passing the body.

 Anyway, after the people left the church they did the same as before.

-With all the trouble with the Germans and the partisans, no one cared about the sermon words.
+With all the troubles with the Germans and the partisans, no one cared about the sermon words.

 Shortly after the war ended Katz had appeared again!

 Then he said that he wanted to inspect the rooms alone.
 Without witnesses.

-The coachmen have agreed at first.
+The coachmen agreed at first.
 But when he came out from the first room, they caught him.
 And when they went him upside down, the gold fell on the floor!

 He had some hidden boxes there!
 They tried to make him talk about other hiding places, but he did not want to say.
 Even when they started beating him.
 So they beat him harder.

-The whole village has heard it.
+The whole village heard it.
 He just screamed louder and louder but did not want to say anything.

 Suddenly he stopped screaming.
 Nobody had seen him again after that.

 The atmosphere in the village became very unpleasant.
 People were afraid to look at each other.

 The vicar, after he took the villagers' confessions, had locked himself in the church and wept like a child.

 And the next day he told the parson that he was going to visit the diocese.
 When he came back, he was wearin civil clothes.